 Northeastern’s Academic Advising Center will help you fulfill general education requirements.

-The Art + Design Department offers an Art Merit Scholarship for declared Art (Studio or Art History) and Graphic Design majors at all levels.
+The Art + Design Department offers an Art + Design Merit Scholarship for declared Art (Studio or Art History) and Graphic Design majors at all levels.
 Applicants are required to submit a complete application along with examples of their work.
 Please review all information and guidelines before submitting your application.
-If you have any questions, please contact Art + Design at (773) 442-4910.
-Other Scholarships from the College of Arts and Sciences or the University are also available for students in the Art + Design Department.
+If you have any questions, please contact Art + Design at firstname.lastname@example.org or (773) 442-4910.
+Scholarships from the College of Arts and Sciences or the University are also available to students in the Art + Design Department.

 Throughout Chicago and the surrounding area, internship opportunities are available at many companies, museums and organizations.
 We encourage and support each student to seek and apply for positions at museums, such as the Museum of Contemporary Art and the Art Institute of Chicago, local galleries, art centers and non-profit organizations.